 When people mention a will, they usually mean their last will and testament.
 This is the legally binding document that describes the distribution of assets among your heirs.
 It is not to be confused with a living will, which describes your medical wishes in the event of a coma or other condition that prevents you from communicating your wishes with your doctor.

-For the purposes of this Q&A, “will” is shorthand for the last will and testament unless stated otherwise.
+Will is shorthand for the last will and testament unless stated otherwise.
 However, it’s important to note that both the living will and the last will and testament are part of your estate plan.
 This is because an estate plan refers to the series of documents and actions necessary to distribute your assets after death.
 In addition to the living will and last will and testament, other important estate planning documents may include a living trust and power of attorney.

 A will-based estate plan is usually composed of a last will and testament, living will, and power of attorney.
 With this type of plan, the will is the foundation of the plan and dictates the most important steps.
-In a trust-based estate plan, however, your last will and testament will be called a pour over will, as it’s mostly intended to back up the living trust.
-A trust-based estate plan depends upon assets belonging to the client’s trust, so pour over wills are designed to “catch” any assets that were not transferred to the trust.
+In a trust-based estate plan, however, your last will and testament will be called a pour-over will, as it’s mostly intended to back up the living trust.
+A trust-based estate plan depends upon assets belonging to the client’s trust, so pour-over wills are designed to “catch” any assets that were not transferred to the trust.

 What Documents Are Needed For Estate Planning?

 Every estate plan is different, just as every client’s home life and needs are different.
-Broadly speaking, however, there are two major types of estate plan.
+Broadly speaking, however, there are two major types of estate plans.
 In a will-based estate plan, your will is the primary document that determines the distribution of assets.
-A will-based estate plan requires at least three documents: the last will and testament, power of attorney, and a living will or other type of advance directive.
+A will-based estate plan requires at least three documents: the last will and testament, power of attorney, and a living will or another type of advance directive.
 In a trust-based estate plan, the trust is the primary document-although it only functions if all assets have been transferred correctly to the trust.
 A trust-based estate plan will have the same documents as a will-based estate plan, with the addition of the revocable living trust.

-For a detailed description of wills, please refer to the above section regarding the role of wills in estate plan.
+For a detailed description of wills, please refer to the above section regarding the role of wills in an estate plan.
 Otherwise, brief definitions of these legal documents can be found below.

 A power of attorney, or POA, authorizes someone to represent your interests and act on your behalf.
 When creating estate planning documents, most attorneys will specifically help you create a financial power of attorney, which grants authority to access your finances, accounts, and assets.
 A financial POA is often created to plan for the event of your incapacitation, but you if you need your agent to act on your behalf immediately, your POA can also specify that.
 A POA is only effective while you are alive and while the agent named is capable of fulfilling the named duties.

 Although there are several different types of trust, your trust-based estate plan will include a revocable living trust.
-The qualifying descriptors mean that you can continue to change the trust in your lifetime as often as you feel necessary.
+The qualifying descriptors mean that you can continue to change the trust in your life as often as you feel necessary.
 You, as the person who created the trust, are known as the grantor, while the person who manages the trust is known as the trustee.
 You and your spouse, if applicable, will most likely be the trustee of your own trust while you are alive.
 The trust will also name a successor trustee to take over in the event of your incapacitation or death.

 What Is The Estate Planning Process?

 The first step towards creating an effective estate plan is to assess your estate and its needs.
-In office, clients will sit down with her and she’ll sketch a “road map” of their their current situation and vision for their assets and heirs.
+In-office, clients will sit down with her and she’ll sketch a “road map” of their current situation and vision for their assets and heirs.
 With this road map, Karen will make sure you understand all of the options available to them.
 Many clients are not sure whether they want a trust-based estate plan or a will-based estate plan, and this is the time to discuss which option works best for you.

 Once you and Karen have come to an agreement on the best plan for you, you’ll set a date to sign the documents.
 Karen will send you drafts of all relevant documents for your approval, usually by electronic means.
-Once you’re satisfied with the documents, you will return to office to sign the documents in person.
+Once you’re satisfied with the documents, you will return to the office to sign the documents in person.
 The original signed documents will be sent home with you.

 If you needed a will-based plan, congratulations!
 You officially have an estate plan in place.
 It is, however, important to keep your plan up-to-date as divorce, marriage, and children change your goals.

 If you needed a trust-based plan, you will still need to transfer your assets to the trust for the documents to be an effective estate plan.
-You may have chosen to undertake all or part of this task yourself, or you may have hired office to help you.
+You may have chosen to undertake all or part of this task yourself, or you may have hired an office to help you.
 There may also be other services that you discussed with Karen in your first planning session with her.
 Either way, you will be well-prepared to take the next steps.